History of the Philippines (1898–1946): Peace protocol between the U.S. and Spain

 On August 12, 1898, a peace protocol was signed in Washington between the U.S. and Spain.
 The full text of the protocol was not made public until November 5, but Article III read: "The United States will occupy and hold the City, Bay, and Harbor of Manila, pending the conclusion of a treaty of peace, which shall determine the control, disposition, and government of the Philippines."
 General Merritt received news of the peace protocol on August 16, three days after the surrender of Manila.
 Admiral Dewey and General Merritt were informed by a telegram dated August 17 that the president of the United States had directed that the United States should have full control over Manila, with no joint occupation permissible.
 After further negotiations, insurgent forces withdrew from the city on September 15.
 The Battle of Manila marked the end of Filipino-American collaboration.

 On August 14, 1898, two days after the capture of Manila, the U.S. established a military government in the Philippines, with General Merritt acting as military governor.
 During military rule (1898–1902), the U.S. military commander governed the Philippines under the authority of the U.S. president as commander-in-chief of the United States Armed Forces.
-After the appointment of a civil governor-general, the procedure developed that as parts of the country were pacified and placed firmly under American control, responsibility for the area would be passed to the civilian.
-The position of military governor was abolished in July 1902, after which the civil governor-general became the sole executive authority in the Philippines.
+After the appointment of a civil governor-general, the procedure developed that as parts of the country were pacified and placed firmly under American control, responsibility for the area would be passed to the civilians.

 Under the military government, an American-style school system was introduced, initially with soldiers as teachers; civil and criminal courts were reestablished, including a supreme court; and local governments were established in towns and provinces.
 The first local election was conducted by General Harold W. Lawton on May 7, 1899, in Baliuag, Bulacan.
+The position of military governor was abolished in July 1902, after which the civil governor-general became the sole executive authority in the Philippines.